Want to get really off grid? Check out our favourite remarkable remote islands from around the world.Read more...

-Iceland’s rich and unique design scene is celebrated in the annual DesignMarch festival.
+Iceland’s rich and unique design scene is celebrated in the annual DesignMarch festival, held at the Icelandic Museum of Design and Applied Art.
 Guests can check out everything from tanned fish-leather fashion accessories to inventive product design.

 Take advantage of July and what is likely the best weather of the year for Iceland.
 Locals get their summerhouse keys ready and head out chasing the midnight sun.
-Do the same and embark on the Laugavegur Trail (Laugavegurinn), which will take you from hot springs to snow fields, glaciers, mountains and lava fields over the course of four breathtaking days of trekking.
+Do the same and embark on the Laugavegur Trail (Laugavegurinn) that will take you from hot springs to snow fields, glaciers, mountains and lava fields over four breath-taking days of trekking.

 Remember John Lennon at Yoko Ono’s Peace Memorial

-Yoko Ono’s peace tower, an installation that projects a beam of light into the sky is lit on John Lennon’s birthday 9 October each year and turned off on 8 December, the day he was murdered.
-Yoko set up the tower on Videy Island in Reykjavík, in memory of her husband and his message of peace.
-Yoko has said she chose Iceland because the island is regularly voted the most peaceful country in the world.
+Yoko Ono’s peace tower, an installation that projects a beam of light into the sky is lit on John Lennon’s birthday 9 October each year and turned off on 8 December, the day of his death.
+Yoko set up the tower on Videy Island in memory of her husband and his message of peace.
+She has said she chose Iceland because the island is regularly voted the most peaceful country in the world.

 Iceland Airwaves is the mega-huge, much-talked-about music festival that rocks Reykjavík every October/November.
 The hype is well deserved and if you happen to be around, you’ll hear well-known international headliners play alongside Reykjavík’s many bands, both crazy and sane.
 Iceland Airwaves has been attracting huge headline groups in recent years.